pallets/click/docs/options.md

 ## Basic Example

-A simple {class}`click.Option` takes one argument.
-By default, it's assumed that the corresponding callback argument is not required and the expected type is `str`.
-If the callback takes a positional argument but the option is not passed with the command, then `None` is passed to the callback.
+A simple {class}`click.Option` takes one option name.
+By default, it's assumed that the decorated function argument is not required and the expected type is `str`.
+If the decorated function takes a positional argument but the option is not passed with the command, then `None` is passed.

 ```{eval-rst}
 .. click:example::